fustilio/wordnet-playground/packages/wn-ts-core/tests/e2e/README.md

 ## Test Files

+- `plugins/relations/` - Relations plugin end-to-end tests
+  - `real-data.test.ts` - Real WordNet data tests (currently skipped)

-Currently, there are no E2E tests in the core package.
-E2E tests are typically implemented in the platform-specific packages (`wn-ts-node` and `wn-ts-web`) where they can test against real databases and data.
+E2E tests are also implemented in the platform-specific packages (`wn-ts-node` and `wn-ts-web`) where they can test against real databases and data.

 ## Future E2E Tests